ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/week1_part1_foundations.md

 The terms mentioned in the source above have likely come up in conversations about ChatGPT.
 The visual representation offers a broad overview of how they fit into a hierarchy.
 AI is a comprehensive domain, where LLMs constitute a specific subdomain, and ChatGPT exemplifies an LLM in this context.

-In summary, **Artificial Intelligence (AI)** is a branch of computer science that involves creating machines with human-like thinking and behavior. **Machine Learning(ML)**, a subfield of AI, allows computers to learn patterns from data and make predictions without explicit programming. **Neural Networks (NNs)**, a subset of ML, mimic the human brain's structure and are crucial in deep learning algorithms.
-Deep Learning (DL), a subset of NN, is effective for complex problem-solving, as seen in image recognition and language translation technologies. **Generative AI (GenAI)**, a subset of DL, can create diverse content based on learned patterns. **Large Language Models (LLMs)**, a form of GenAI, specialize in generating human-like text by learning from extensive textual data.
+**Artificial Intelligence (AI)** is a branch of computer science that involves creating machines with human-like thinking and behavior.

+**Machine Learning(ML)**, a subfield of AI, allows computers to learn patterns from data and make predictions without explicit programming.

+**Neural Networks (NNs)**, a subset of ML, mimic the human brain's structure and are crucial in deep learning algorithms.
+Deep Learning (DL), a subset of NN, is effective for complex problem-solving, as seen in image recognition and language translation technologies.

-Generative AI and Large Language Models (LLMs) have revolutionized the field of artificial intelligence, allowing machines to create diverse content such as text, images, music, audio, and videos.
-Unlike discriminative models that classify, generative AI models generate new content by learning patterns and relationships from human-created datasets.
+**Generative AI (GenAI)**, a subset of DL, can create diverse content based on learned patterns.

+**Large Language Models (LLMs)**, a form of GenAI, specialize in generating human-like text by learning from extensive textual data.

 At the core of generative AI are foundation models which essentially refer to large AI models capable of multi-tasking, performing tasks like summarization, Q&A, and classification out-of-the-box.

 These models, like the popular one that everyone’s heard of-ChatGPT, can adapt to specific use cases with minimal training and generate content with minimal example data.

 The training of generative AI often involves supervised learning, where the model is provided with human-created content and corresponding labels.
 By learning from this data, the model becomes proficient in generating content similar to the training set.